Mike Phirman is incredibly uncomfortable writing about himself in the third person, so he is going to write his bio in

 You love folding laundry and were born without a sense of smell.

-After having two kids, you shifted gears slightly and started recording songs that are about kids.
-That is, they’re songs that are kid-friendly, but at the same time, they can be listened to in the car by the whole family and (hopefully) the parents won’t want to find you and kill you.
-You released an album of these in 2018 called “Songs to Sing at Children.”
+After you and your wife Dannah had two kids, you shifted gears slightly and started recording songs that you found yourself singing for (and at) your kids.
+You hope that these songs can be listened to in the car by a whole family without the parents wanting to find you and kill you.
+In 2018, you released an album of this music called “Songs to Sing at Children.”